yzx9/nix-config/README.md

 To remove the uninstalled APPs icon from Launchpad:

-1.  `sudo nix store gc --debug && sudo nix-collect-garbage --delete-old`
+1. Run command: `sudo nix store gc --debug && sudo nix-collect-garbage --delete-old`
-2.  click on the uninstalled APP's icon in Launchpad, it will show a question mark
+2. Click on the uninstalled APP's icon in Launchpad, it will show a question mark
-3.  if the app starts normally:
-    1.  right click on the running app's icon in Dock, select "Options" -> "Show in Finder" and delete it
+3. If the app starts normally, right click on the running app's icon in Dock, select "Options" -> "Show in Finder" and delete it
-4.  hold down the Option key, a `x` button will appear on the icon, click it to remove the icon
+4. Hold down the Option key, a `x` button will appear on the icon, click it to remove the icon

 ### Agenix